StephanieRuthJones/backend-assessment/README.md

 ### Part III - Advanced Routes: Return Combined Data

-`characters/:location` Route:
+`/characters/location/:location` Route:
 Create a GET route in the `charactersRoutes.js` file that:

-- [ ] Returns an array of **Rick and Morty** characters who are residents of the specified location.
+- [ ] Returns an array of **Rick and Morty** character names in alphabetical order who are residents of the first returned location.
+If multiple locations match the parameter, only return the characters from the first location in the returned array.
-  - [ ] The `location` parameter should be case insensitive.
-  - [ ] The array of characters should be an array of name strings, sorted by first name in alphabetical order.
+- [ ] If the `catch` block is triggered, it returns the error `status` and a JSON object with a `message` key assigned to the error `statusText`.
+Use [Axios Response Schema documentation](https://axios-http.com/docs/res_schema) as needed.

+Commit to Github

+- [ ] Commit your work to Github and push to your forked repository w/ a commit message that reads, "Part III - Advanced Routes: Return Combined Data".

+### Part IV - Error Handling Middleware

+- [ ] Create error handling middleware in the `errorHandler.js` file and implement it in the `app.js` file that meets the following requirements:
-- [ ] Returns an error message of `"Location not found"` if the location is not found.
+  - [ ] Logs the error message to the console.
+- [ ] Refactor the `characters/location/:location` and `characters/:episode` controllers to trigger error handling middleware in their `catch` blocks.

+The middleware should:

-- [ ] Returns an error message of `"No characters found"` if no characters are found for the specified location.
+- [ ] Logs the error message to the console.

-`characters/:episode` Route:
-Create a GET route in the `charactersRoutes.js` file that:

-- [ ] Returns an array of **Rick and Morty** characters who appear in the specified episode.
-  - [ ] The `episode` parameter should be case insensitive.
+- [ ] Logs the error stack to the console.
-  - [ ] The array of characters should be an array of name strings, sorted by first name in alphabetical order.
-- [ ] Returns an error message of `"Episode not found"` if the episode is not found.
+- [ ] Logs the error status to the console.
-- [ ] Returns an error message of `"No characters found"` if no characters are found for the specified episode.
+- [ ] Logs the error status text to the console.
+- [ ]